bethsung1011/capstone_1/README.md

 * hypothesis
   - looking into a relationship between salary estimate and company rating
   - looking into a relationship between company size and rating of the company
+  - looking into a relationship between industry and salary estimate

 -------